 - You must spend your funds on qualified medical, dental, and vision or daycare expenses.
 See what qualifies as an eligible expense and what does not.

-- Your enrollment is binding, which means you cannot change your contribution throughout the year unless you have a qualified life event.
+- Your enrollment is binding, which means you cannot change your contribution throughout the year unless you have a qualifying life event.

 - If you have an HSA, you cannot also have a general-purpose healthcare FSA.
 However, you can have an HSA and a limited FSA covering just vision and dental.
 You may also use the limited FSA for medical and prescription expenses once you have satisfied your annual medical deductible.

 Important note about contributions

 Each year, ServiceNow must determine whether overall participation in the ServiceNow Dependent Care Spending Account Plan is appropriately balanced between “Highly Compensated” and “Non-Highly Compensated” employees according to IRS guidelines.
 From time to time, ServiceNow may be required to reduce the benefit elections for “Highly Compensated” employees to meet these IRS requirements and/or return excess contribution to our employees as regular income.
 Should this be the case, affected employees will be provided as much advance notice as possible.
 Any contributions that are returned are not subject to a penalty but are subject to payroll tax.